aws-samples/data-perimeter-policy-examples/service_specific_guidance/config-specific-guidance.md

 Perimeter type applicability: identity perimeter applied on resource; resource perimeter applied on identity.

-PutConfigurationAggregator API allows you to add another account to your aggregator.
+PutConfigurationAggregator allows you to add another account to your aggregator.

-See ["Sid":"PreventExternalResourceShare"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/service_control_policies#sidpreventexternalresourceshare) for a list of resources that can be granted cross-account access.
+See ["Sid":"PreventExternalResourceShare"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/service_control_policies#sidpreventexternalresourceshare-sidpreventexternalresourcesharekms) for a list of resources that can be granted cross-account access.

 If you want to restrict access so that only trusted identities can take actions against your resources, consider implementing these additional controls: